U.S. flag

 Foreign National Visitors

-Employee sponsors of FNVs must complete the Foreign National Visitor and Guest Departmental Sponsor Briefing (Commerce personnel only), sign the acknowledgement page at the end of the briefing, and email it to Security@doc.gov (sponsors only need to complete page 1).
+Employer sponsors of foreign national visitors must complete the Foreign National Visitor and Guest Departmental Sponsor Briefing (Commerce personnel only), sign the acknowledgement page at the end of the briefing, and email it to security@doc.gov.
+Sponsors must also provide the personal information of their foreign national visitors by using the Foreign National Request Form (Commerce personnel only) and sending it by email to security@doc.gov or delivering it by hand to the SSC.

 Process to Sponsor/Host a Foreign National Visitor

-Department of Commerce employees may sponsor/host a Foreign National Visitor by submitting a properly completed Foreign National Request Form (OSY Form 207-12-A) (Commerce personnel only) or equivalent bureau or operating unit automated business application to their Field Servicing Security Office at least 24 hours in advance of the requested access.
+Department employees may sponsor or host a foreign national visitor by submitting the Foreign National Request Form | OSY Form 207-12-A (Commerce personnel only) or an equivalent bureau or operating unit automated business application to their Field Service Security Office at least 24 hours in advance of the requested access.

 Process to Sponsor/Host a Foreign National Guest

-Department of Commerce U.S. citizen employees may Sponsor/Host a Foreign National Guest by submitting a properly completed Foreign National Request Forms (OSY Form 207-12-A and B) (Commerce personnel only) or equivalent bureau or operating unit automated business application to their Senior Bureau Official and Field Servicing Support Office at least 30 calendar days in advance of the requested access.
+Department employees who are U.S. citizens may sponsor or host a foreign national guest by submitting a properly completed Foreign National Request Forms | OSY Form 207-12-A and B (Commerce personnel only) or equivalent bureau or operating unit automated business application to their senior bureau official and Field Service Support Office at least 30 calendar days in advance of the requested access.

-The Sponsor/Host must:
+The sponsor or host must:

-The Personal Identity Verification-Interoperable (PIV-I) credential is the alternative credential standard for issuance to Foreign National Guests granted physical or logical access to Department facilities, resources or activities for greater than 179 cumulative days.
+The Personal Identity Verification-Interoperable (PIV-I) credential is the alternative credential standard for issuance to Foreign National Guests granted physical or logical access to Department facilities, resources, or activities for greater than 179 cumulative days.

 Bureaus and operating units are responsible for the issuance of temporary facility access control badges to Foreign National Guests not meeting the physical or logical access requirements for PIV-I credential issuance.